UtahRails.net Copyright 2000-2008 Don Strack

 General Notes:

-e.
-All four steam generator cars were removed from service in late 1987, upon the start up of the new HEP equipped ski train.
+6. All four steam generator cars were retired in September 1987 and removed from service upon the start up of the new HEP equipped ski train.
+(D&RGW AFE 9561, from John Templeton)

 Notes:

-2. D&RGW 252 was removed from passenger service in late 1983, and transferred to Salt Lake City as stand-by stationary steam power.
+2. D&RGW 252 was removed from passenger service in late 1983, and transferred to Salt Lake City as stand-by stationary steam power; D&RGW 252 was sold for scrap in late 1991 to Duwald Steel, Denver, Colorado.

-4. D&RGW 253 was sold to Ansco Investment Company in late 1987 (Ansco was incorporated on October 7, 1987), along with the rest of D&RGW's Winter Park Ski Train equipment.
-Ansco 253 was converted to HEP (Hotel Electric Power) power car "Moffat Tunnel" by Denver Railway Car Co.; completed in late December 1987; changed to "Joseph G. Harris"; out of service in January 2001 with the arrival and successful continued operation of HEP-equipped former Amtrak F40PH locomotives in 1998; sold in September 2006 to Canadian National's Algoma Central Railway, renumbered ACR 78.
+3. D&RGW 253 was sold to Ansco Investment Company in late 1987 (Ansco was incorporated on October 7, 1987), along with the rest of D&RGW's Winter Park Ski Train equipment.
+Ansco 253 was converted to HEP (Head End Power) power car "Moffat Tunnel" by Denver Railway Car Co.; completed in late December 1987; changed to "Joseph G. Harris"; out of service in January 2001 with the arrival and successful continued operation of HEP-equipped former Amtrak F40PH locomotives in 1998; sold in September 2006 to Canadian National's Algoma Central Railway, renumbered ACR 78.